The Division of Liberal Arts offers many areas of study and a variety of classes. Below, you can explore the full list of our course offerings.

 SOC-R 495 Topics in Sociology (3 cr.)
 [P:SOC R100 and variable with topic. ] Exploration of a topic in sociology not covered by the regular curriculum but of interest to faculty and students in a particular semester.
 Topics to be announced.
 PUL=5

 SOC-R 497 Individual Readings in Sociology (3 cr.)
 [P:9 credit hours of sociology courses with a B (3.0) or higher.]
 Investigation of a topic not covered in the regular curriculum that is of special interest to the student and that the student wishes to pursue in greater detail.
 Normally available only to majors through arrangement with a faculty member.
 PUL=5

 SPAN-S 131 First-Year Spanish I (4 cr.)
 Introductory language sequence of courses.
 Emphasis on developing basic speaking, writing, listening, and reading skills as well as awareness of Hispanic cultures.
 PUL=1A, 5

-WOST-W 300 Topics in Women’s Studies: (variable title) (1-3 cr.)
+WOST-W 300 Topics in Women’s, Gender, and Sexuality Studies: (variable title) (1-3 cr.)
 An interdisciplinary study of selected themes, issues, and methodologies in women’s studies.
 May be repeated for up to 6 credit hours.
 PUL=5

-WOST-W 499 Senior Colloquium in Women’s Studies (1 cr.)
+WOST-W 499 Senior Colloquium in Women’s, Gender, and Sexuality Studies (1 cr.)
 This is a culminating interdisciplinary course for advanced students who are prepared to present the results of an original major research effort on a topic in women’s studies.
 Participants will be expected to read and evaluate the presentations of other students and participating faculty.
 PUL=5